Distributionally Robust Adaptive Beamforming: Distributionally Robust Adaptive Beamforming

 The solution to the above problem is given below. \begin{corollary}[of Theorem \ref{thm:sol-minimax-robust-bf-Rh}] Problem \eqref{eq:capon-robust-R} is equivalent to

 which coincides with Example \ref{ex:diagonal-loading}. \stp \end{corollary}

 Corollary \ref{cor:sol-capon-robust-R} and \eqref{eq:sol-capon-robust-R} reveal an important law in robust beamformer design: to achieve robustness is to add regularization.
 This law applies to both the objective and the constraint.
-To be specific, compared with Example \ref{ex:diagonal-loading} and Corollary \ref{cor:sol-capon-robust-R}, the insight below is immediate. \begin{insight}[Robustness and Regularization] Consider Capon beamforming and its robust counterparts.
-The following two statements are at the core. \begin{itemize} \item Solving $\min_{\vec w} \vec w^\H \math R \vec w$ with $\vech w$ at nominal value $\math R$ does not necessarily control true value $\vech w^\H \mat R_0 \vech w$ evaluated at $\mat R_0$.
-However, solving the regularized problem $\min_{\vec w} \vec w^\H [\math R + \epsilon_1 \mat I_N] \vec w$ with $\vech w'$ can control true value $\vech w^{'\H} \mat R_0 \vech w'$ evaluated at $\mat R_0$.
+To be specific, compared with Example \ref{ex:diagonal-loading} and Corollary \ref{cor:sol-capon-robust-R}, the insight below is immediate. \begin{insight}[Robustness and Regularization] Consider the SAA beamforming and its robust counterparts.
+The following two statements are at the core. \begin{itemize} \item Solving $\min_{\vec w} \vec w^\H \math R \vec w$ by $\vech w$ at nominal value $\math R$ does not necessarily control true value $\vech w^\H \mat R_0 \vech w$ evaluated at $\mat R_0$.
+However, solving the regularized problem $\min_{\vec w} \vec w^\H [\math R + \epsilon_1 \mat I_N] \vec w$ by $\vech w'$ can control true value $\vech w^{\prime \H} \mat R_0 \vech w'$ evaluated at $\mat R_0$.
 This is because